rachitm99/Closer-Ad-Library/README.md

 - Client logs print in your browser console; they show the URL/shortcode the user submitted and the server response.

 ## Files
-- `pages/index.js` — dashboard UI
+ - `app/page.tsx` — dashboard UI (client uses `components/ReelChecker.tsx`)
-- `pages/api/check-ad.js` — API route to check for ads
+ - `app/api/check-ad/route.ts` — API route to check for ads
- - **Note:** This project uses the App Router.
-Legacy `pages/` files remain for compatibility but prefer `app/` routes and `app/api` route handlers.
 - `media_info.json` — sample API output supplied in the repo
-- `utils/extractShortcode.js` — helper for extracting shortcode from URL
+ - `utils/extractShortcode.ts` — helper for extracting shortcode from URL

 Note: The ad URL is extracted from the ad info returned by RapidAPI — typically in `snapshot.link_url`.
 If no RapidAPI key is present, the route will skip fetching ad details unless `USE_MOCK=true`, in which case it will use `ad_info.json`.